 There are no guarantees in investing, however.
 You should be aware that with all investments there is a risk of losing your principal and that income from investments may fluctuate and is not a guarantee of return.

 Of course, these are not the only things you need to be aware of at this most important juncture of your life.
-Working with a financial advisor in retirement is especially valuable.
-Just as they did at the beginning of the road, your financial advisor will help you to put together a plan to suit your individual needs.
+Working with a financial professional in retirement is especially valuable.
+Just as they did at the beginning of the road, your financial professional will help you to put together a plan to suit your individual needs.